christophervigliotti/angular-complete-guide-basics/README.md

 - bootstrap array lists components that should be known to Angular at the time that it analyizes our index.html file...bootstrap: [AppComponent]

 # Generated Stuff...

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.0.1.

 ## Development server